vfor4/notes/microservices/K8S.md

 ## INGRESS CONTROLLER
 An Ingress **defines** what needs to be done, while the Ingress Controller **actively does it**.
 - kubernetes.io/ingress.class: "nginx"** (for an nginx ingress controller).
+## HOW TO DEPLOY APPS ON K8S
+### Helm
+- Built-in objects: Values, Release, Chart, Files, Capabilities.
+All objects are accessible using the current scope ., also known as #DOT . from